jjvanzon/JJs-Reference-Architecture/code-style.md

 | `Never...`      |                       |
 | `Only...`       |                       |

-A prefix may be put somewhere other than at the beginning, if it looks better e.g.:
+A prefix might not always be put at the beginning.
+If it looks better, it might be put somewhere else:

     LinesAreCopied